tvdijen/simplesamlphp-module-cmdotcom/README.md

 By default the SMS will originate from `CM Telecom`, but this can be changed using the optional `originator` setting.
 The maximum length is 16 digits for a phonenumber or 11 alphanumerical characters [a-zA-Z].
 Example: 'CM Telecom'.

+Another default is that the OTP received by SMS can be entered within a period of five minutes.
+This can be adjusted by configuring the optional `validFor` setting to the number of seconds the code should be valid.

 Add the filter to your Identity Provider hosted metadata authproc filters list, specifying the attribute you've selected.